AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Material-Count.md

 material are
 Use texture atlasing with texture offsets where possible.
 This would allow you to use a single material to represent different objects.

+Note: The material count represents all the materials you have ever renderered into the scene, even if you stop using the material later in the app's lifetime.